LulzAnarchyAnon/operating-systems/README.md

 - **What's the differences between: Live?
 Installer?
 NetInstaller?**
 - *Live* is for running the OS without installing it first. *Installer* is to install the OS without the need of a network connection. *NetInstaller* is a very small image and the rest is downloaded during installation.
 - **How can I verify my downloaded file?**
-- Compare the checksum of your file against [our checksum list (MD5+SHA1+SHA256 in XML format)](/Downloads/checksum_list.xml) or against the OS manufacturers checksum.
+- Compare the checksum of your file against our [Checksum list (MD5+SHA1+SHA256 in XML format)](/Downloads/checksum_list.xml) or against the OS manufacturers checksum.
 - **How do I copy the downloaded .ISO or .IMG file to my USB stick or SD card?**
 - You need a software to create a bootable Live USB system.
 We recommend [Rufus](https://rufus.ie) for Windows ISO's, otherwise [UNetbootin](https://unetbootin.github.io) - both are available for free on Linux, Mac OS and Windows.
 - **How can I boot the OS via network?**